USS Sunbird: 1950-1959

 Sunbird held sea trials at New London before moving to the Norfolk Naval Shipyard for modernization from August to October.
 While holding refresher training off Guantánamo Bay on 29 November, she rescued two survivors of a plane crash.

 Sunbird trained off New London from December 1950 to May 1951 at which time she alternated two-week training periods between there and Norfolk.
 Off Norfolk on 14 May, she came to the rescue of which had been in a collision with a merchantman, badly holed and set on fire.
 She then returned to New London until November, at which time she made a round trip recreational cruise to Bermuda, British West Indies.

 Following an overhaul at the Boston Navy Yard, from January to March 1952, Sunbird operated along the east coast from Greenland to the Caribbean.
 In June 1954 she towed a disabled submarine from Cape Hatteras to Norfolk.
-In March 1956, Sunbird assisted in removing the destroyer from rocks in Narragansett Bay where she had been driven by a blizzard.
+In March 1956, Sunbird assisted in removing the frigate from rocks in Narragansett Bay where she had been driven by a blizzard.
 In November of that year, she salvaged a torpedo retriever boat from a ledge off Block Island.
 These local operations continued until November 1959.

 Sunbird had some of her rescue equipment removed in late November 1959 to enable the installation of two huge wire parbuckling nets and large racks.
 This was Launch Test Vehicle (LTV) recovery equipment which transformed her into the first dummy Polaris missile recovery ship.